2020 Strategy Survey Preview

 - Does your institution award credit based on assessment of prior learning via

 - Please provide the following details about your corequisite learning support model for English and Mathematics (two sections):

 - Are corequisite learning support classes taught by the gateway course instructor?

-- Are all corequisite students in the same learning support section?
+- Are all Learning Support students in a collegiate section assigned to the same Corequisite Learning Support section?

-- Do you have standardized syllabi for gateway courses in Math?
+- Do you have standardized syllabi for gateway courses in English/Math?